Felix-Redwood/Data-Centric-Development-Milestone-Project/README.md

 will display those subcategories within its list item.
 Finally, the search bar within the nav bar allows users to search for data, and returns results relevant to the query, enabling users to quickly search for a specific result.

+#### Feature 3 - Editing Data:
-* Feature 3; Editing Data - Feature 3 allows type 1 and 2 users to edit their data.
+Feature 3 allows type 1 and 2 users to edit their data.
 By clicking on the 'EDIT' buttons next to a piece of data, the user is taken to a new page, where all of the relevant fields are displayed and editable.
 A user can edit one field, or edit them all, and is able to toggle the 'Important' status of elements that they may edit.

-* Feature 4; Deletion of Data - Feature 4 allows users of type 1 and 2 to delete their data.
+#### Feature 4 - Deletion of Data:
+Feature 4 allows users of type 1 and 2 to delete their data.
 By clicking on the 'DELETE' button next to a piece of data, the user can permanently delete that data from the database.

-* Feature 5; Searching for Data - Feature 5 is useful for all 5 users, in different ways.
+#### Feature 5 - Searching for Data:
+Feature 5 is useful for all 5 users, in different ways.
 In terms of type 1 users, feature 5 allows them to use the search bar, contained within the nav bar, to search for pieces of data from the database.
 This is useful for tasks such as; checking if a piece of data has been deleted, checking for accidental duplicates and bringing up all